About Us – Gail Cleland & David Cleland

 .

 We were both born and bred here in Australia.
-We live in the seaside suburb of Elwood which is just a few kilometres from the Melbourne city central – the capital of the state of Victoria.
+Until 2010 we lived in the seaside suburb of Elwood which is just a few kilometres from the Melbourne city central – the capital of the state of Victoria.
+In June of 2010 we moved from the bayside suburb and made a ‘tree change’ by moving to a property with 1 acre in Greenvale, north of Melbourne not far from Tullamarine International airport.

-Innercity living affords David (my husband) & me a very social lifestyle where we enjoy the local restaurants, theatres, shopping, beaches, parks and we have easy access to all roads out of the city.
-We are situated central to the two main dog show facilities – an obvious plus to me – and a relatively short drive to the airstrip where David is a glider pilot and instructor.
+Inner-city living afforded David (my husband) & me a very social lifestyle where we enjoyed the local restaurants, theatres, shopping, beaches, parks.
+Now we are situated in a suburb surrounded by freeways still giving us easy access to all roads in and around the city.
+We are minutes (12 to be exact) from one of the two main dog show facilities, Bulla Exhibition Centre – an obvious plus to me – and a relatively short drive to the airstrip in Bacchus Marsh where David is a glider pilot and instructor.

 Gliding – David’s passion